Skip to main content

 From the project side navigation, select Test Data.
 The Test Data Library lists every Test Data file in the project with its name, file name, row count, column count, size, last-updated timestamp, and number of linked tests.

-Select Create Test Data.
+Select Create Test Data, then select Upload File.

 Upload a .csv or .json file from your machine.